Install OpenELB on Kubernetes

 NOTE

-Before deleting OpenELB, you must first delete all Services that use OpenELB.
+Before deleting OpenELB, you should first delete all Services that use OpenELB. -

 Install OpenELB Using Helm